When was Joe Biden born?

 In addition, Joe Biden signed a decree on the mandatory wearing of masks in government agencies.
 He approved a document on improving the financial situation of the poor.

-In 1975, Biden met Jill Jacobs, a professor, and doctor in Education.
+In 1975, Biden met Jill Jacobs, a professor and doctor in Education.
 She was nine years younger than Biden, but the age difference was not a hindrance.
-Instead, according to Biden, Jill renewed his passion for life and politics.
-Together, they have a daughter, Ashley, born in 1981.
+Instead, according to Biden, Jill Biden renewed his passion for life and politics.
+Together, they have a daughter, Ashley Biden, born in 1981.

 Biden’s children and grandchildren prefer to stay in the shadows.
-Especially after the scandal with the youngest son.
+Especially after the scandal with his youngest son.

 - Joe Biden stuttered badly as a child but corrected his speech by practicing reading in front of a mirror.

-- In 1988, at the age of 46, Joseph R. Biden was diagnosed with an aneurysm of two cerebral vessels.
+- In 1988, at 46, Joseph R. Biden was diagnosed with an aneurysm of two cerebral vessels.
 The doctors successfully operated, after which he underwent rehabilitation treatment for six months.

 - In addition to his political career, between 1991 and 2008, Joe Biden taught as an adjunct professor at Widener University School of Law.

 - During the election campaign, opponents hinted at Biden’s state of health and old age (77 years).
-However, a report by doctors was published, which stated that he did not suffer from serious illnesses and could serve as head of state.
+However, a doctor’s report was published, which stated that he did not suffer from serious illnesses and could serve as head of state.